sonaliovhal/MyRepo001/README.md

 # MyRepo001
-This is my git practice repo
+This is my git practice repo.
+Author- SonaliOvhal.